-$$PSNR = 10\log{10}\frac{255^2}{MSE}\tag{8}$$
+$$PSNR = 10\log{10} \frac{255^2}{MSE} (dB)$$ (8)

 We compared the R/D performance of proposed 3D image coder with standard JPEG image coder to examine how much improvement we can obtain using 3D based methods rather than using 2D based ones.
-We fed two stacks B3CGP and G27\HG70 into JEPG coder, and we outputted the JPEG-coded images as the same quality as 3D pyramid-coded ones.
-For B3CGP stack, the output bit rate we achieved was 0.382 bpp (bit-per-pixel) using 3D pyramid, while was only 0.875 bpp using JPEG.
-For G27\HG70 stack, we achieved 0.084 bpp using 3D pyramid, which roughly the half size of the output bit rate as 0.156 bpp using JPEG.
+We fed two stacks 'B3CGP' and 'G27_HG70' into JEPG coder, and we outputted the JPEG-coded images as the same quality as 3D pyramid-coded ones.
+For 'B3CGP' stack, the output bit rate we achieved was 0.382 bpp (bit-per-pixel) using 3D pyramid, while was only 0.875 bpp using JPEG.
+For 'G27_HG70' stack, we achieved 0.084 bpp using 3D pyramid, which roughly the half size of the output bit rate as 0.156 bpp using JPEG.

-We also compared the 3D pyramid method with two video compressors: MPEG-1 and Indeo©Video Codec 5.10.
-MPEG-1 uses motion compensation and DCT techniques [11, 12], while Indeo codec is based on hybrid wavelet compression technology.
+We also compared the performance of 3D pyramid method with two video compressors: MPEG-1 and Indeo[®] Video Codec 5.10 manufactured by Ligos Corp7.
+MPEG-1 uses motion compensation and DCT techniques [Haskell (1997), Furht (1997)], while Indeo codec is based on hybrid wavelet compression technology.
 We used two data sets, one from rat mesenteric data and the other from artery human resistance arteries data.
-We specified the format of image sequences as 'gray scale' images when encoding using MPEG-1 and Indeo codecs.
-This guaranteed that no color information would be taken into account.
+We specified the format of image sequence as 'gray scale' images when encoding using MPEG-1 in Indeo codecs.
+This guaranteed that no color information would be taken in account.
 The comparison results show that the proposed method offers better image quality than MPEG-1 and Indeo Codec 5.10 at almost the same compression ratio.
-Fig. 7 shows the compression results B3CGP rat mesenteric data sets.
+Figure 5 shows the compression results on B3CGP rat mesenteric data sets.
 The average PSNR for the 3D pyramid method is roughly 0.11 dB and 1.70 dB better than that of MPEG-1 and Indeo.
-Fig. 7b-2 $\sim$ 4 gave the decompressed results of the 47th frame using three codecs respectively.
-For 3D pyramid method, the histogram shows almost the same overall shape as in Fig. 7b-1, but smoothed, indicating that noise has been filtered out.
+Figure 5b-2 ~ 4 gave the decompressed results of the 47th frame using three codecs respectively.
+For 3D pyramid method, the histogram shows almost the same overall shape as in Figure 5b-1, but smoothed, indicating that noise has been filtered out.
 However the jaggedness are not removed with other two codecs.
-Fig. 8 shows the compression result on G27\HG70 human resistance arteries data set.
-For this data set, we also get better image quality with the 3D Pyramid, with gains of 0.59 dB and 0.63 dB over MPEG-1 and Indeo.
-We recognized that for very low bit rate, the reconstructed images obtained by 3D pyramid scheme have blurring in some regions, while the images obtained by Indeo and MPEG-1 have blocking effects, which are more irritating to the human visual system(see Fig. 8b- $2 \sim 4$ ).
-Another point worth mentioning is that while MPEG-1's coding rate varies with every frame, 3D pyramid scheme has a fixed rate allocation over whole stack, which makes the PSNR
+Figure 6 shows the compression results on G27 HG70 human resistance arteries data set.
+For this data set, we also get better image quality using 3D pyramid with gains of 0.59 dB and 0.63 dB over MPEG-1 and Indeo.
+We recognized that for very low bit rate, the reconstructed images obtained by 3D pyramid scheme have blurring in some regions, while the images obtained by Indeo and MPEG-1 have blocking effects, which are more irritating to the human visual system (see Fig. $6b-2 \sim 4$).
+Another point worth mentioning is that while MPEG-1's coding rate varies with every frame, 3D pyramid scheme has a fixed rate allocation over whole stack, which makes the PSNR curves of 3D pyramid more smooth than that of MPEG-1.